 Employee Recognition – A powerful and free recognition tool available to LACCD management is the Notice of Outstanding Performance.
 Let your employee know you appreciate his or her hard work – put this form in their hand and personnel file!

 Employer-Employee Relations offers several on-site live presentations about useful topics.
 Other topics can be developed upon request, as well as general Q&A sessions.
 Want to host a session at your college or work site?
-Simply contact Renee Miller in EER and she will work with you to arrange a session.
+Simply contact EER and we will work with you to arrange a session.